-Precipitation that occurred in the Mission Creek Subbasin during WY 2020-2021 was estimated based on three precipitation stations within or near the Mission Creek Subbasin.
-Recorded precipitation included 2.03 inches (Edom Hill station), 2.1 inches (Desert Hot Springs station), and 7.44 inches (Whitewater North station).
-The 2.1 inches of recorded precipitation at the Desert Hot Springs station in WY 2020-2021 is less than the 61-year (water year) mean of 5.1 inches at that station (data from the Desert Hot Springs station are used for long-term comparisons because it has a substantially longer period of record than other stations in the area).
+Precipitation that occurred in the Mission Creek Subbasin during WY 2021-2022 was estimated based on three precipitation stations within or near the Mission Creek Subbasin.
+Recorded precipitation included 1.85 inches (Edom Hill station), 3.33 inches (Desert Hot Springs station), and 10.64 inches (Whitewater North station).
+The 3.33 inches of recorded precipitation at the Desert Hot Springs station in WY 2021-2022 is less than the 62-year (water year) mean of 5.1 inches at that station (data from the Desert Hot Springs station are used for long-term comparisons because it has a substantially longer period of record than other stations in the area).

 Mission Creek is the only surface water body in the Mission Creek Subbasin with a stream gauge.
-In WY 2020-2021, the stream gauge recorded 98 AF of stream flow.
+In WY 2021-2022, the stream gauge recorded 1.6 AF of stream flow.
 There is no direct use of this stream flow or of any other stream flow in the Mission Creek Subbasin.

 In addition to natural replenishment from precipitation and stream flow, the Mission Creek Subbasin receives artificial replenishment from imported water.
 CVWD and DWA have contracts with the CDWR for State Water Project (SWP) water that is exchanged with the Metropolitan Water District of Southern California (MWD) for a like amount of Colorado River water from MWD's Colorado River Aqueduct (SWP Exchange Water).
 CVWD and DWA have a combined Table A amount of 194,100 AFY, which includes 100,000 AFY transfer from MWD under the Agreement for Exchange and Advance Delivery of Water.
 This imported water has been used to recharge the Mission Creek Subbasin at the Mission Creek GRF since 2002.
-For WY 2020-2021, 427 AF of SWP Exchange Water was delivered to the Mission Creek GRF and recharged to the Mission Creek Subbasin.
+For WY 2021-2022, no SWP Exchange Water was delivered to the Mission Creek GRF and no recharge of imported water occurred in the Mission Creek Subbasin.

 There is no recycled water use in the Mission Creek Subbasin.
 However, the municipal wastewater generated in the Mission Creek Subbasin is treated and disposed of within the Mission Creek Subbasin by percolation/evaporation.
-In WY 2020-2021, a total of 2,216 AF of wastewater was treated, all of which was disposed by percolation/evaporation.
+In WY 2021-2022, a total of 2,306 AF of wastewater was treated, all of which was disposed by percolation/evaporation.